raywritescode/raywritescode.github.io/posts/weekly-review/_posts/2016-01-03-weekly-review.md

     The special effects were top-notch and I liked all the new characters that were introduced.
 Seeing characters from the earlier *Star Wars* movies gave me a sense of nostalgia.
 The storyline gave me many moments of deja vu mostly connected to the original 1977 *Star Wars (A New Hope)*.

-* I've never been interested in video games because the hours spent playing video games seemed like a waste of time.
+* Until this week I wasn't interested in video games because the hours spent playing video games seemed like a waste of time.

     Earlier this week I got a hold of [Sony PlayStation 4 (PS4) and Call of Duty: Black Ops III bundle](http://www.amazon.com/gp/product/B018V3ISJ2/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B018V3ISJ2&linkCode=as2&tag=6767151-20&linkId=WJ2KM62EINL6GV5M) for less than $300 out-the-door.
-I'd been contemplating buying a gaming console for several months.
+I'd been contemplating buying a gaming console for several months and the heavily discounted holiday sales price encouraged me to buy it.

     After I connected the PS4 to my television and got *Black Ops III* running, I intended to explore the game for about 15 minutes.
 After what felt like 15 minutes I glanced at my watch and found that 60 minutes had passed.
 I ended up playing *Black Ops III* for another hour.